 Nuffic Southeast Asia is a non-profit organisation representing the Dutch knowledge sector in the Southeast Asia region.

 In the past and present, our office has been the official representative for all information and activities concerning Dutch knowledge sector in Indonesia.
 We initiate and facilitate institutional cooperation between Indonesia and Dutch knowledge institutions and have run a variety of programmes and projects in support of a mutually beneficial knowledge relationship between the two countries.

 We are supported by the Dutch Ministry of Education, Culture and Science.
 Our team delivers a full range of services connecting the Dutch knowledge sector with opportunities in Indonesia.

 We know and understand the education systems of both countries and have profound knowledge of the Indonesian context.
 We excel in initiating and facilitating institutional cooperation between Indonesian and Dutch knowledge institutions, managing projects, stakeholder engagement, event organizing and implementing scholarship programs.

-Furthermore, as the key facilitator of the Holland Alumni Network in Indonesia, we provide access to thousands of competent Indonesian professionals who studied in the Netherlands, to enhance the bilateral cooperation, knowledge exchange and trade relations between Indonesia and the Netherlands.
+Furthermore, as the key facilitator of the NL Alumni Network in Indonesia (up to 2022), we provide access to thousands of competent Indonesian professionals who studied in the Netherlands, to enhance the bilateral cooperation, knowledge exchange and trade relations between Indonesia and the Netherlands.